danieloskarsson/jsond/README.md

 	end-parenthesis = %x29   ; )

+Set and interval elements SHOULD be ordered in increasing order from the least to the greatest element.

 An interval that is declared using integers defines the corresponding subset of integers.
 An interval MUST be declared using at least one number with an explicit decimal component to define a subset of real numbers.
 The decimal component MAY be .0.

 In an interval the left or right element is OPTIONAL.
 An undefined left element defines negative infinity.
 An undefined right element defines positive infinity.

-The right element SHOULD be greater than the left element.

 Insignificant whitespace MAY be used before, within, between, and after sets and intervals.